biancamika/digital-garden/content/Resource Notes/The Flying Spaghetti Monster, Aristotle, and Fernando Amorsolo.md

 	- Being: *(Latin: ens)* An existing **thing** in the universe.
 		- Thing = something observable
 - Why do Greek gods have elements associated with them?
 Because these are elements that occur in the world, and are unstable, just like the gods in the stories.
 	- The Greek gods are the Ancient Greeks' way of explaining the fickleness and at the same time the power of the elements that surround them.
+	- A.K.A. trying to explain life [[Permanent Notes/Order and Chaos]]
 - **Common Misconceptions About God**
 	- Big Brother
 	- Lawgiver